 PARAM_PARTIAL_OUTPUT

-PARAM_PARTIAL_OUTPUT indicates whether the output of subframes is required, desired, or not allowed.
+PARAM_PARTIAL_OUTPUT indicates whether the output of corrupted/incomplete frames is required, desired, or not allowed.
+This may be useful to instruct the decoder on how to handle the output of corrupted or incompletely decoded frames as a result of missing or malformed data in the input.

 PARAM_SUBFRAME_OUTPUT

 PARAM_SUBFRAME_OUTPUT indicates the one or more subframes to be output by the decoder.
+Subframes may e.g. be auxiliary pictures in a video stream.
+The identifier of the subframe substream is provided as part of the SubframeOutput structure.

 PARAM_METADATA_CALLBACK

 PARAM_METADATA_CALLBACK sets a callback function for a specific metadata type.
 The list of supported metadata types is codec-dependent and shall be defined for each codec independently.
+The set of metadata types for which the callback is to be invoked by the VDE as well as the callback function handler are provided in the MetadataCallback structure.

 PARAM_OUTPUT_CROP

 PARAM_OUTPUT_CROP indicates that only part of the decoded frame is desired at the output.
 The decoder instance may use this information to reduce intelligently its decoding processing by discarding units that do not fall in the cropped output region whenever possible.

-PARAM_OUTPUT_CROP_WINDOW

-PARAM_OUTPUT_CROP_WINDOW indicates the part of the decoded frame to be cropped and output.
+The information about the area of the video to be output is provided by the CropWindow structure.

 PARAM_MAX_OFFTIME_JITTER

 PARAM_MAX_OFFTIME_JITTER indicates the maximum amount of time in microseconds between consecutive executions of the decoder instance.
 This parameter is relevant whenever the underlying hardware component is shared among multiple decoder instances, which requires context switching between the different decoder instances.
+The information about the allowed jitter is provided in the MaxOfftimeJitter structure.